Accelerating Medicines Partnership® Program - Schizophrenia (AMP® SCZ)

 - ProNET: Psychosis-Risk Outcomes Network

-Scott Woods.
-M.D., professor of psychiatry at Yale University, and co-principal investigators Carrie Bearden, Ph.D., professor of psychiatry and biobehavioral sciences and psychology at the University of California, Los Angeles, and John Kane, M.D., professor and chair of psychiatry at the Donald and Barbara Zucker School of Medicine at Hofstra/Northwell, are leading a multisite project, including 26 international sites, mapping a wide range of biomarkers (including brain structure and function, psychopathology and cognition, genetics, behavior, and natural language and speech) onto a set of CHR trajectories and outcomes.
+Scott Woods, M.D., professor of psychiatry at Yale University, and co-principal investigators Carrie Bearden, Ph.D., professor of psychiatry and biobehavioral sciences and psychology at the University of California, Los Angeles, and John Kane, M.D., professor and chair of psychiatry at the Donald and Barbara Zucker School of Medicine at Hofstra/Northwell, are leading a multisite project, including 26 international sites, mapping a wide range of biomarkers (including brain structure and function, psychopathology and cognition, genetics, behavior, and natural language and speech) onto a set of CHR trajectories and outcomes.
 Woods and colleagues will then test whether data-driven variation in these biomarkers can be used to predict individual clinical trajectories.

 - Psychosis Risk Evaluation, Data Integration, and Computational Technologies (PREDICT): Data Processing, Analysis, and Coordination Center

-Martha Shenton, Ph.D., professor of psychiatry and radiology at Harvard Medical School and Brigham and Women's Hospital, and Rene Kahn, M.D., Ph.D., chair of the Department of Psychiatry and Behavioral Health at Icahn School of Medicine at Mount Sinai, are leading a project creating a data processing, analysis, and coordination center that will integrate and analyze CHR biomarker and clinical data generated by the two multisite research networks (listed above) as well as key existing CHR-related datasets.
+Martha Shenton, Ph.D., professor of psychiatry and radiology at Harvard Medical School and Brigham and Women's Hospital, and Rene Kahn, M.D., Ph.D., chair of the Department of Psychiatry and Behavioral Health at Icahn School of Medicine at Mount Sinai, are leading a project to create a data processing, analysis, and coordination center that will integrate and analyze CHR biomarker and clinical data generated by the two multisite research networks (listed above) as well as key existing CHR-related datasets.
 Using these data, the researchers plan to develop algorithms that can identify biomarkers predictive of CHR outcomes — biomarkers that can then be used to identify clinically useful subtypes of CHR.

 Accessing AMP SCZ Data